tinaxie123/Uno_Orchestra/README.md

 The high router-OK rate for atomic reasoning (89.8%) and knowledge retrieval (70.4%) confirms that a 7B parameter model can already handle single-hop factual and arithmetic tasks through direct answering.
 In contrast, the near-zero router-OK rate for tool orchestration (4.0%) validates our design choice to treat tool selection as a learned routing problem rather than a fixed heuristic — the current router cannot solve these tasks without training on delegation trajectories.

-## Teacher Success Rate & Error Taxonomy
+## Error Taxonomy

+Base router

+Teacher
 The teacher's overall success rate is 31.5%, varying sharply across axes:

 | Capability Axis         | Teacher Success Rate |